sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 #### Acceptance criteria

 - bounded syntax remains explicitly deferred in the current proposal
-- proposal text states that this phase is contingent on N-R success and the evaluation gates above
+- proposal text states that this phase is contingent on N-U success and the evaluation gates above
+- proposal text states that Phase S is evaluation-only
 - no implementation work on `fip(n)` / `fbip(n)` is part of the current execution tranche

 ## Recommended implementation order